M-Moussa-De/Meta_Course_Restaurant_Homepage/README.md

 Fontawesome was used, to include some icons

+### Note:

-###Note: External images were included, and have not been modified by me.
+External images were included, and have not been modified by me.
 Many thanks to their owners.

-Gladly, have a look on the attached screenshots :)
+Gladly, have a look on the finished project's screenshots :)

 ![Alt text](./assets/screenshots/1.png?raw=true)
 ![Alt text](./assets/screenshots/2.png?raw=true)